GDSL-UL/soft_install/docs/03-win10pro.md

 # Windows 10 Pro/Student Installation {#win10pro}

+Instructions to install, test and run `gds_env` with the Docker Windows app.

-For each of the sections below, add:
+For each of the sections, add:

 > Step-by-step instructions